Dean Jagger: Mr. Novak

 Jagger's appearances in the 1960s included episodes of The F.B.I. and The Fugitive, as well as films First to Fight (1967), Firecreek (1968), Day of the Evil Gun (1968), Smith!
 (1968) with Glenn Ford, The Lonely Profession (1969), Tiger by the Tail (1970), The Kremlin Letter (1970), Men at Law, The Brotherhood of the Bell (1970), again with Ford, and an episode of The Name of the Game.

-He had a semiregular role on the series Matt Lincoln (1970) as the father of the title character, and parts in Vanishing Point (1971), Bonanza, and Incident in San Francisco (1971).
+He had a semiregular role on the series Matt Lincoln (1970), as the father of the title character, and parts in Vanishing Point (1971), Bonanza, and Incident in San Francisco (1971).

 In 1971, Jagger appeared on The Partridge Family.
-He played a prospector named Charlie in the Christmas episode "Don't Bring Your Guns to Town, Santa".
+He played a prospector named Charlie in the Christmas episode, "Don't Bring Your Guns to Town, Santa".

 Later career

 Jagger was in The Glass House (1972), Columbo, Kung Fu (Jagger appeared as Caine's grandfather, who wants little to do with him, but starts Caine on his series-long search for his half-brother Danny), Alias Smith and Jones, Medical Center, The Stranger (1973), The Delphi Bureau, The Lie (1973), Shaft, I Heard the Owl Call My Name (1973), Love Story, The Hanged Man (1974), The Great Lester Boggs (1974), So Sad About Gloria (1975), The Lindbergh Kidnapping Case (1976), Harry O, Hunter, End of the World (1977), and Evil Town (1977).

 He played the syndicate boss in Game of Death (1978) as the nemesis of Bruce Lee.

-Jagger's later appearances included The Waltons, Gideon's Trumpet (1980) and Alligator (1980).
+Jagger's later appearances included The Waltons, Gideon's Trumpet (1980), and Alligator (1980).

 He won a Daytime Emmy award for a guest appearance in the religious series This Is the Life.

 His last role was as Dr. David Domedion in the St. Elsewhere season-three finale "Cheers" in 1985.

+Honors

 Dean Jagger has a star on the Hollywood Walk of Fame at 1523 Vine Street for his contribution to motion pictures.

-Personal life and death
+Personal life

 When Jagger tried to marry his second wife, Gloria Ling, in 1947, they were denied a marriage license in California due to a state law "forbidding unions between Caucasians and Mongolians [sic]"; Ling's father had been born in China.
 Within two days, the couple had flown to Albuquerque, New Mexico, and were married under "New Mexico's more liberal statute."

+A staunch Republican, Jagger supported Joseph McCarthy's anti-communist investigations.
+In 1956, he refused to work with blacklisted director Joseph Losey on the film X the Unknown, forcing the studio to replace him.

+Death

 In later life, Jagger suffered from heart disease.
 He died in his sleep in Santa Monica, California.
 He was 87.
-He was survived by his third wife, Etta, a daughter and two stepsons.
+He was survived by his third wife, Etta, a daughter, and two stepsons.

-Jagger joined the Church of Jesus Christ of Latter-day Saints later in his life.